-The high-resolution makeover helps keep age at bay, but even without that sprinkle of HD magic Resident Evil 4 doesn’t feel a decade old.
+The high-resolution makeover helps keep age at bay, but even without that sprinkle of HD magic Resident Evil 4 doesn’t feel like it's over a decade old.
 Perhaps it’s because the over-the-shoulder shooting mechanics influenced a generation of games we’re still playing.
-More likely, it’s because Resident Evil 4 is one of the creepiest, atmospheric, and downright gross survival horror games ever made.
+More likely, it’s because Resident Evil 4 is one of the creepiest, most atmospheric, and downright gross survival horror games ever made.

 As floppy-haired Leon Kennedy, you’ll be escorting the President’s daughter through shadowy villages of pitchfork-wielding maniacs, exploring a gloomy mansion estate ruled over by a bonkers Napoleon-wannabe, and assaulted by massive brutes with chainsaws.
 As the stakes rise, Leon’s inability to walk and shoot at the same time injects panic and tension into the game.

 Since its release, subsequent Resident Evil games have spun increasingly absurd plots with more emphasis on Call of Duty-like action.
-The slower pace and distinctly creepier tone of Resident Evil 4 marks it as the series’ high point, and one of the best survival horrors you can happily put yourself through today.
+Thankfully, Resident Evil 7 brought the series crashing back down to the slower pace and distinctly creepier tone of Resident Evil 4, which is still a high point for the series, and one of the best survival horrors you can put yourself through today.

 Upcoming Survival Games

 With the big success of games like DayZ, it wasn’t going to be long before a licensed IP decided to give the survival genre a try.
-Conan Exiles sees the Hyborian setting of everyone’s favourite barbarian become the playground for people looking to not-die.
+Conan Exiles sees the Hyborian setting of everyone’s favourite barbarian become the playground for people looking to avoid death.

 Most survival games put you through pain, misery, and eventually death.
 LIFE is looking to do something different, with its developer hoping players will experience freedom, joy, and happiness.
 The game emphasises the natural world, and the more you contribute to it - growing crops, being respectful of its creatures - the more vibrant it appears.

-Should you play without respect though, LIFE’s world will change to reflect your hostilities.
+Should you play without respect, though, LIFE’s world will change to reflect your hostilities.
 The colours become desaturated, clouds block out the light, and music fades.
-The world gradually becomes an unpleasant, depressing place to be in.
+The world gradually becomes an unpleasant and depressing place to be in.